madhavi-bhawsar/Messaging_web_app/README.md

   - multiple agent login at same time.
 - Messages are stored in a MongoDB database.

+### **2. Additional Features**
+- A scheme to help agents divide work amongst themselves, and to prevent multiple agents working on the same message at once via locking system.
 ---

 ### **Setup Instructions to Run the Solution**